100askTeam/100ask_lvgl_docs/docs/details/widgets/canvas.rst

    <details>
      <summary>显示原文</summary>

-The Canvas needs a buffer in which it stores the drawn image.
+The Canvas needs a buffer in which it store the drawn image.
 To assign a buffer to a Canvas, use :cpp:expr:`lv_canvas_set_buffer(canvas, buffer, width, height, LV_COLOR_FORMAT_...)`.
 Where ``buffer`` is a static buffer (not just a local variable) to hold